-The service levels and the community capacity to pay will underline the funding, and therefore the community contribution required, in the forward estimates within Council's ten year long term financial plan.
+The service levels and the community capacity to pay will underline the funding, and therefore the community contribution required, in the forward estimates within Council's ten year rolling financial plans.

 This asset management plan demonstrates responsive management of assets (and services provided from assets), compliance with regulatory requirements, and communicates funding needed to provide required levels of service.